pudly/schmopera-hugo/content/articles/i-didnt-get-in-a-short-story-about-clarity.md

 ---
-title: ""I didn't get in": a short story about clarity"
+title: "&quot;I didn&#039;t get in&quot;: a short story about clarity"
 ---

 I didn't get in.